seancliftonsimon/RubyEstimator/RAILWAY_DEPLOYMENT.md

    - Click "Deploy"

 4. **Automatic Configuration**:
-   - Railway will use the `nixpacks.toml` file to configure the deployment
+   - Railway will use the `Dockerfile` for deployment (more reliable)
+   - If Dockerfile fails, it will fall back to `nixpacks.toml`
    - No manual configuration needed - the start command is already specified
    - The app will deploy automatically